If retailers were looking for respite from the harsh truths coming thick and fast of late, it isn’t likely to come soon.

 A trend also gaining attention and popularity among shoppers is the experiential store.

-Favored among 49 percent of respondents, Peterson said some companies are really taking advantage of the format’s potential.
+Favored among 49% of respondents, Peterson said some companies are really taking advantage of the format’s potential.
 In particular, he praised Van's House of Vans skate park/music venues in Chicago and Brooklyn.

 “This is probably the most experiential brand portrayal I’ve ever seen.
 You can go skateboarding, buy a hat or a pair of shoes, and check out a concert.
 You can also just go there just to hang out,” Peterson said.